 Be open to the possibility that amazing insights can come from the most unexpected places.

-This doesn’t mean that all feedback is valuable however.
+This doesn’t mean that all feedback is valuable, however.
 The feedback may not align with your project goals, and that is ok.
 It is important to show that you value the feedback, and address why certain pieces might not be implemented.
-This ensures that the person feels heard, and will set them up to value the feedback process in the future – and provide you more valuable insights.
+This ensures that the person feels heard, and will set them up to value the feedback process in the future – and provide you with more valuable insights.

 We all need to respect our boundaries.
 The feedback process shouldn’t ever become a disrespectful space.
 There is no room for derogatory comments or comments that aren’t constructive.
 That is not ok.